 Asking the right questions is an essential part of effective teaching and learning.
 A reader recently asked me if I had a specific “The Best…” list on the topic, so I thought it would be a good idea to bring together several of my related posts and other articles together.

-You might also be interested in The Best Videos Showing The Importance Of Asking Good Questions.
+The Best Videos Showing The Importance Of Asking Good Questions.

 Asking Effective Questions is from the Ontario Education Ministry.